What does it mean to be a barista?

 What is the fuss about getting a barista certification?

-Even though barista courses training isn’t needed, the field is incredibly competitive, in terms of hourly wages, schedule flexibility, and the general love people have for coffee, which makes it a desirable job.
-Baristas, regardless of their skill level, are expected to keep on honing their craft, while simultaneously providing their best service to the customer.
+Even though barista course training isn’t needed, the field is incredibly competitive regarding hourly wages, schedule flexibility, and the general love people have for coffee, making it a desirable job.
+Baristas, regardless of their skill level, are expected to keep on honing their craft while simultaneously providing their best service to the customer.

-This is where barista learning courses come in – with the coffee industry increasing in scope and evolving with each passing day.
-The consumers getting more aware of what they drink, it is imperative to develop your barista skills and knowledge to stay ahead of the competition.
+This is where barista learning courses come in – with the coffee industry increasing in scope and evolving daily.
+With consumers getting more aware of what they drink, it is imperative to develop your barista skills and knowledge to stay ahead of the competition.

-However, getting hands-on with the gear is only possible with conventional training programs, which is why they are still preferred.
+However, getting hands-on with the gear is only possible with conventional training programs, so they are still preferred.

 Barista training qualifications in the United States